johnwbyrd/skateboard/Readme.md

       the best case, which is the REU's DMA-like behavior for reads and writes.

+   3. Build some of the necessary components for the emulator that are used regardless of whether in ARM or Thumb modes.
+There are only 31 total 32 bit registers in ARM, so most of that can go into zero page.
+      Mode handling should be an abstraction.
+The special things that ARM can do is conditionally execute any instruction based on processor flags, the A operand, and the barrel shifted B operand.

 5. If necessary, write thunk layer for ARM emulator to access virtual block driver to emulate SD/MMC or the like.